Updated April, 2023

-Learn how their trial and error attitude, along with their spirit of curiosity and pursuit of their audiences’ desires, led them to an incredibly successful Pinterest presence.
+Learn how their trial-and-error attitude, along with their spirit of curiosity and pursuit of their audiences’ desires, led them to an incredibly successful Pinterest presence.

-Kelley served as the marketing manager for Women’s Health and thought Pinterest was a natural tie in to that audience.
+Kelley served as the marketing manager for Women’s Health and thought Pinterest was a natural tie-in to that audience.
 Kelley’s background includes completing a master’s in Scotland and working in marketing for a local physician’s office for five years prior to joining University of Utah.
 She describes her healthcare marketing career as something she serendipitously fell into.

 Kelley knew from her personal experience on Pinterest that it provided an amazing opportunity for marketers.
-The natural swapping of pins created a community of people invested in sharing content.
+The natural swapping of pins created a community invested in sharing content.
 And since the majority of users were women, it was clear they had found a target audience.

 “I noticed that not many health systems were utilizing Pinterest”, Kelley told me.
 “I approached my boss and he said let’s try it.
 Jen was our content media maven and she was the natural fit for this project.”

 Jen, a native of Salt Lake City, has a theater background.
 When the economy tanked in 2008, she went into communications.
 Jen worked on some medical apps and learned how to work with doctors and subject matter experts in that position.
 Perfect for what she was about to do next.

 The dynamic duo discovered early on they did best when they created their own original health content.
 They also set up different boards according to age and topic matters that they knew were of importance to their audience.

 “We got ideas from two places,” Jen explained.
 “The first was from watching who pinned our content and what they were pinning.
 The second was from our friends.
 Even though we weren’t necessarily having babies or getting married, or doing what they did, we got a lot of ideas from sharing with women about what women would want to see.”